Trump’s budget boosts HIV funding at home, slashes global outlays

 The budget says that the requested funding is the “first step” toward ending the HIV epidemic in America.

-Since the drug Truvada was approved to to be used as PrEP in 2012, HIV diagnoses have dropped in cities where access to the drug is widespread, like New York, San Francisco and Washington, DC.
+Since the drug Truvada was approved to be used as PrEP in 2012, HIV diagnoses have dropped in cities where access to the drug is widespread, such as New York City, San Francisco and Washington, D.C.

 Of the $291 million total requested for the Department of Health and Human Services, $120 million is earmarked for “additional care and treatment for people living with HIV through the Ryan White HIV/AIDS program,” as well as PrEP outreach to patients at community health centers that get Ryan White funding.
-The Indian Health Service will get $25 million, and the NIH’s Centers for AIDS Research, which study best practices for HIV programs, receives $6 million, according to the AIDS Institute.
+The Indian Health Service will get $25 million, and the National Institutes of Health’s Centers for AIDS Research, which study best practices for HIV programs, receives $6 million, according to the AIDS Institute.

-Nearly half the budgeted amount, $140 million, is earmarked for the CDC “to reduce new HIV infections by working closely with State and local health departments on intensive testing and referral to care efforts.”
+Almost half the budgeted amount, $140 million, is earmarked for the CDC “to reduce new HIV infections by working closely with state and local health departments on intensive testing and referral to care efforts.”
 These measures would be concentrated in the areas of high HIV transmission that the president’s plan targets for intensive prevention efforts.

 The $140 million allotted for the CDC is an 18 percent increase over what it received last year, according to Jen Kates, vice president of global health and HIV policy at the Kaiser Family Foundation.
 “That’s a pretty significant jump,” she added.